Xibel/laravel-dashboard-youless-tile/README.md

 # Youless Tile

-A tile for Laravel Dashboard that displays statistics from a Youless LS120 Energy Meter
+A tile for Laravel Dashboard that displays statistics from a Youless LS120 Energy Meter.
+This tile can be used on the Laravel Dashboard from www.spatie.be.

 ## Install